lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 With the token, you can send API requests by sending the token in a header.
 Let's walk through an example using curl.
 For this example, you need to have curl installed locally.

 ### Task 2.2 - Export your Access Token
-- Export your token using the following command:
+- Export your token using the following command in the terminal:
 ```
  export TOKEN="<paste your token from the developer.webex.com website here with the outside double quote marks>"
 ```
 ### Task 2.3 - Send an API Request
 - Now, open a terminal window and run this example to send a Webex chat message cia the API.
-Replace someone@example.com with the recipient's email associated with their Webex account.
+Replace `someone@example.com` with the recipient's email associated with their Webex account.
 Please note that this will not work with your own email address - it has to be someone else.
 You can send to me (oabegund@cisco.com).
 Replace `<your name>` with your name,
 ```
 curl https://webexapis.com/v1/messages \
  -X POST -H "Authorization:Bearer $TOKEN" \